Overview of ASP.NET Core SignalR

 The source is hosted in a SignalR repository on GitHub.

-SignalR supports several techniques for handling real-time communications:
+SignalR supports the following techniques for handling real-time communication (in order of graceful fallback):

 - Server-Sent Events